 ‘I’m a solopreneur!’
 Really?
 I think you’ll find you’re a single person running a business, so you’re a sole trader.
 Get over it.

-These folks stick on this suffix and hope it makes all the difference of how they’re perceived.
+These folks stick to this suffix and hope it makes all the difference in how they’re perceived.
 Except it doesn’t.

 You can do it with anything: womanpreneur, thoughtpreneur, blogpreneur, candlepreneur…The list goes on.
 It doesn’t fool me, and I’m sure it doesn’t fool you.

 Well, that’s it.
 My choice of the 10 most annoying words and phrases – so far.
 I’m sure there are going to be more of these business buzzwords, and you’ve probably got some which get on your nerves.

 As a quick supplement here are other annoying words and phrases that have just popped up:

 You say this when you don’t like or agree with anything.
 Presidents of dodgy countries say this a lot.